namans-git/res-paper-du/README.md

 ### **STARTING NOTE**

-In my final academic year, I worked alongside [Mrs. Manika Garg Shandilya](https://scholar.google.com/citations?user=rl6x0sIAAAAJ&hl=en) for about 8-9 months, assisting her with her research paper.
+In my final academic year, I worked alongside [Mrs. Manika Garg Shandilya](https://scholar.google.com/citations?user=rl6x0sIAAAAJ&hl=en) and [Prof. Anita Goel](https://scholar.google.co.in/citations?user=3Q68CjYAAAAJ&hl=en) for about 8-9 months, assisting her with her research paper.
 This experience marked my first foray beyond typical college coursework, and I am immensely grateful for the exceptional mentorship and opportunity it offered.
 Discussing the notebooks within this repository, they collectively form a timeline of experimentation with various machine learning and analysis techniques.
 While certain notebooks might lack definitive conclusions, each one contributes significantly to our progressive understanding of the subject matter.

  ### res_paper_linreg.ipynb